 Moderate Endurance Exercises

-You have following options that are considered moderate for the average older adults:
+You have the following options that are considered moderate for the average older adult:

 (i) Walking briskly on a level surface